 Multi-functioning pens can be important, not only in everyday use but in a SHTF scenario as well.
 Some pens are specially made to shatter glass if an accident sends your car off a bridge unexpectedly or as serve as an impact weapon if you’re attacked.
 Multi-function pens may be slightly heavier in weight and you may sacrifice some writing quality so make sure you prioritize what your needs are to get the right EDC pen for you.

 The last thing you want to have to do in a SHTF situation is hunt for ink refills for your pen.
 The Memori pen is machined of solid brass to withstand everyday use.
 With the flexibility to use all G2 ink cartridges, you should always be able to scavenge a refill.
-Available on the Tanner Goods website and priced at $65.
+Available on the Tanner Goods website.

 Made by well-known knife maker, Rick Hinderer and weighing in at just over an ounce, the Hinderer Investigator is a popular EDC pen for many preppers.
 It’s a nice weight for pocket carry and can be waterproof with the optional O-ring modification in the tip.
 For a slightly longer pen, go for the Extreme Duty version, though it’s a heavier weight for your shirt pocket.
 Uses only Fisher Space refills.
 Several finishes.
 Available on the Rick Hinderer website from $60-$80.

 Whether it’s cold as ice or sweltering hot, (anywhere from -30 degrees up to 250 degrees Fahrenheit), this is the pen you want to have on hand.
 Designed to write under just about any conditions, including upside down and even on wet paper.
-It uses the Fisher space pen refills and is priced right at $25-$35.
+It uses the Fisher space pen refills.

 The Bolt Pen by Karas Kustoms